Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Case studies and methodology implementation

 \subsection{Accuracy assessment of the proposed framework}

-Having constructed/trained each step of the proposed framework--construction of the restriction/lifting operators and training of the ROMs--, we finally assess the forecasting performance of the whole framework on the $c=10$ different initializations of the testing set $\mathcal{X}_{ts}$; see Appendix~\ref{app:intial_conditions} for details.
-In particular, we first obtain the ``ground truth'' normalized densities for each initialization, say $x^{(c)}(t_0+k\ \delta t)\equiv x^{(c)}(t_k)\in X_{ts}$ for all time steps $k=1,\ldots, K$.
-Then, following the proposed restrict-evolve with ROM-lift framework in Eq.~\eqref{eq:LER_basic}, we forecast the normalized density at the $k$ time step, using the $w$ past normalized densities; i.e., computing:
+Having constructed/trained each step of the proposed framework (construction of the restriction/lifting operators and training of the ROMs), we finally assess the forecasting performance of the whole framework on the $C=20$ different initializations of the testing set $\mathcal{X}_{ts}$; see ~\ref{app:intial_conditions} for details.
+In particular, we first obtain the ``ground truth'' normalized densities for each initialization, say $x^{(c)}(t_0+k\ \delta t)\equiv x^{(c)}(t_k)\in X_{ts}$ for all time steps $k=1,\ldots, K$, using Eq.~\eqref{eq:denNorm}.
+While ROMs are trained in an open-loop setting using ground truth embeddings, we evaluate the proposed framework in a closed-loop setting (i.e., recursively feeding subsequent predictions to the autoregressive ROMs), as this reflects the intended use in practice.
+In particular, following the restrict-evolve with ROM-lift framework in Eq.~\eqref{eq:LER_basic}, we compute the closed-loop prediction:

-where $\mathcal{R}$ and $\mathcal{L}$ are the restriction and lifting operators in Eqs.~\eqref{eq:restrictionoperator} and \eqref{eq:Lift} and $\Phi_{\text{ROM}}$ is the autoregressive ROM with parameters $\mathbf{p}$ that can be either the trained MVARs or LSTMs model.
-Notice that while Eq.~\eqref{eq:lift_ROMev_rest} could consider the restricted values of the normalized densities $\mathcal{R}(x^{(c)}(t_{k-j}))$ for $j=1,\ldots,w$ as inputs, it instead considers the predicted normalized densities; thus, evaluating the proposed framework in a closed-loop (autoregressive) manner.
-This allows us to feed subsequent predictions recursively into Eq.~\eqref{eq:lift_ROMev_rest} to advance the forecast over time.